The Best Steam Deck Games for Short Sessions and Quick Breaks

 It earns its place as the flexible-session action pick.
 For a Deck owner who wants kinetic combat in handheld-sized chunks, Dead Cells delivers, with enough natural breakpoints to suit fragmented play.
 It is the action option for short-session handheld gaming.

-How to build a short-session Deck library
+How do you build a short-session Steam Deck library?

 The key to a great short-session library is favoring games with the right structure over games with the highest production values.
 A gorgeous epic that demands long commitments will sit unplayed if your time comes in ten-minute fragments, while a humble run-based roguelite will deliver dozens of complete experiences in the same scattered minutes.
 Build your library around self-contained units of play, runs, rounds, hands, fights, and you will always have something satisfying to reach for no matter how little time you have.